"

 What You’ll Get from This Book

-This OER is designed to provide readers with an easy-to-understand, yet deep understanding of major learning theories and several motivational theories.
+This OER is designed to provide readers with an easy-to-digest, yet deep understanding of major learning theories and several motivational theories.
 If you’re a future instructional designer, you’ll find practical examples, strategies, and guidance for applying each theory in real-world scenarios.

 While the primary audience is instructional design students, this book is useful for anyone looking to engage with learning theories in a clear and structured way.